Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 - $50 inactivity fee after 3 months without trading

 2. Capital.com – Newbie Friendly Futures CFD Broker With $20 Deposit

 Capital.com is yet another respected broker on our list that allows you to trade CFD futures on a commission-free basis.
-In terms of its regulatory standing, the platform follows rules set out by both the FCA and CySEC.
+In terms of its regulatory standing, the platform follows rules set out by the FCA, CySEC, ASIC, and NBRB.
 Furthermore, you can access more than 3,000 assets, including plenty of CFD futures.

 For beginners, there is heaps of educational content.
 This includes a downloadable app called 'Investmate' where you can access an entire trading tool kit.
 This includes everything from simulators and trading courses, to quizzes and tools to set personalized financial goals.

 The minimum deposit at Capital.com is just $20, which is great for newbies particularly.
 When it comes to payment methods, you shouldn't have any issues.
 This futures platform accepts credit and debit cards, as well as e-wallets like Trustly, Skrill, Neteller, and more.